mj2silva/mj2silva/README.md

 I'm @mj2silva !
 My real world name is **Manuel Silva**

-I'm a javascript developer (mainly) and currently learning other cool backend stuffs 😎
+I'm a java and javascript developer (mainly) and currently learning other cool backend stuffs 😎

 Here are some another things about me